 When Should You Give Someone Lavender?

-Lavender is frequently grown in home herb gardens for its powerful aroma and wide array of medicinal uses.
-However, you could always give someone a bouquet or arrangement of lavender, particularly if you want to convey a message of love and healing.
+Lavender is frequently grown in home herb gardens for its powerful aroma and wide array of medicinal uses like lavender essential oil for relieving stress.
+However, you could always give someone a bouquet or arrangement of spike lavender, particularly if you want to convey a message of love and healing.